medcomdk/dk-medcom-acknowledgement-testscripts/input/pagecontent/testscripts.md

 Before getting started with test script execution, it is necessary to have an account on TouchStone and to create a test system.
 Please follow [this guide to setup an account and test system](https://medcomdk.github.io/MedComLandingPage/assets/documents/TouchStoneGettingStarted.html).

 #### Test script naming
-The name of the test scripts is constituted by Acknowledgement_Testscript_[send/receive]-[type], describing the type of messages being sent, or recieved.
+In TouchStone, the name of the test scripts is constituted by Acknowledgement_Testscript_[send/receive]-[type], describing the type of messages being sent, or recieved.
 'Acknowledgement_Testscript_[send/receive]-' is not shown in the naming below.

 #### Test examples/fixtures
 Test examples are, in TouchStone testing, called fixtures.
 These fixtures are available in TouchStone.
 During setup of a test, all relevant fixtures will automatically be uploaded to server and be used during test.
 From a client application e.g. a vendor's system, it is possible to request relevant fixture.
 Fixtures will be used during sending and receiving of an Acknowledgement.